ZhenbangYou/SysY-Front-End/README.md

 ### Step 6 Constants
 #### Reason for the Planning
-Without correct handling of constants, arrrays and intialzations cannot be handled.
+Without correct handling of constants, arrays and initialzations cannot be handled.

 #### Framework
 Two new field is needed for the **variable record**: